eezhijun/leetcode/README.md

-Leetcode example running on WSL Ubuntu.
+Leetcode example running on Ubuntu.